armaanPy/CronosPOSChainNode/README.md

 * Once you have connected to your Linux EC2 instance, you will need to install Git, Terraform and Ansible in order to carry out the steps in this documentation.
 Please refer to the following vendor documentation on how to install and set up the applications on your Linux instance.

-1. [Install Git](https://www.atlassian.com/git/tutorials/install-git#linux) (If you spun up an Amazon Linux 2 AMI then follow the Fedora (dnf/yum) section.)
+1. [Install Git on EC2 instance](https://www.atlassian.com/git/tutorials/install-git#linux) (If you spun up an Amazon Linux 2 AMI then follow the Fedora (dnf/yum) section.)

 2. After you have followed the above documentation to install Git, you will need to configure your user name and email address.
 This is important because every Git interaction uses this information, and you will need to set this up before you can clone a repository.
 To do so enter the following commands replacing the pseudocode with your own Git username and email: